Israel urges citizens to avoid Gulf, cites Iran threat

 Israel had already had a travel warning in place advising citizens against nonessential travel to the UAE.
 Similar “basic concrete threat” advisories are in place for visiting other Arab states with which Israel has peace treaties.
 But the language of Thursday’s warning was especially tough.

 The UAE, for its part, is known for its strict security.
-Home to 3.3 million people in 2019, with just over 3 million of them foreigners, Dubai’s published major crime statistics are among some of the lowest in the world.
+Dubai, home to 3.3 million people in 2019, with just over 3 million of them foreigners, has published major crime statistics that are among some of the lowest in the world.

 Before Israelis began arriving, Dubai held a highly publicized drill of a police SWAT team storming a replica metro car in October and suggested facial-recognition technology could be implemented at stations along its driverless track.
 Experts already believe the UAE has one of the highest per capita concentrations of surveillance cameras in the world, a system that’s only grown amid the coronavirus pandemic.